 Königssee is also reachable by train from the Munich Central Train Station.
 When taking a train, get out at Schönau am Königssee station and walk a couple of minutes following the signs.

 Obersee is a beautiful mountain lake very close to the famous Königssee.
 The only way to get to Obersee is by crossing the Königssee on a ferry.
 On the other side, you could walk a few more meters and get to the Obersee.
-If you have a few free days, I highly recommend staying in a mountain hut in the Berchtesgaden National Park and do some hiking tours there.
+If you have a few free days, I highly recommend staying in a mountain hut in the Berchtesgaden National Park and doing some hiking tours there.
 I promise an unforgettable experience and spectacular views.
 In the area, there are also some nice hotels if you opt for comfort and luxury.

-Sylvensteinsee is the only lake in the list not accessible by public transportation from Munich.
-If you have a car, it is only one hour drive from Munich.
+Sylvensteinsee is the only lake on the list not accessible by public transportation from Munich.
+If you have a car, it is only one one-hour drive from Munich.
 Sylvensteinsee is a popular lake for kayaking and stand-up paddling.
 In the hot summer months, you can of course also swim here.
 It is usually less crowded than the other lakes on my list and has very beautiful panoramic views.

-Walchensee lake is also known as the Caribic of Bavaria because of its crystal-clear turquoise waters.
+Walchensee Lake is also known as the Caribic of Bavaria because of its crystal-clear turquoise waters.
 It is one of the deepest and largest alpine lakes in Germany.
 The peaks of Heimgarten and the Herzogstand are popular hiking destinations in the area with panoramic views over Walchensee and Kochelsee.
 Walchensee is about one hour away from Munich and accessible by train.

-Hintersee is probably one of the most instagramable lakes in the Bavarian Alps and at the same time one of the lesser known ones.
-It is located near the beautiful bavarian village Ramsau and only about 12 kilometers away from the world-famous lake Königsee.
+Hintersee is probably one of the most Instagramable lakes in the Bavarian Alps and at the same time one of the lesser-known ones.
+It is located near the beautiful Bavarian village Ramsau and only about 12 kilometers away from the world-famous lake Königsee.
 I have to admit that Hintersee is as beautiful as its famous brother Königssee but you don’t have that amount of tourists there and you can have this breathtaking scenery all for yourself.